sauliusdainys/docs/README.md

 Each pricing model should include the following parameters:
 - **Unit of measure (UM)** -- such as byte, message
 - **Price per unit (PPU)** -- total units of specific currency or crypto per specified unit of measure
-- **Price asset (PA)** -- ETH, BTC, LTC, USD, EUR or other
+- **Pricing asset (PA)** -- K2N, ETH, BTC, LTC, USD, EUR or other
 - **Settlement Frequency (SF)** -- time frequency at which payments are settled (paid out)

 Price is computed as follows: DataPrice=PPU*#_of_UM (number of units measure (bytes, responses).

 ### Proposed Pricing Model for Oracles, Verifiers, Routers

-Services privided by oracles and routers are typically based on volume of data either measured by number of bytes or messages (response) served to data consumers.
+Services provided by oracles, verifiers and routers are typically based on volume of data either measured by number of bytes or messages (responses) served to data consumers.
 Thus a standard pricing model based on data volume should be sufficient.
 Other pricing models can be introduced (derived) from the base pricing model.

 ### Proposed Pricing Model for Data Lakes (Retention)

-Data lakes introduce another service dimension -- data retenion, which defines how long data is stored within the data lake before it can be discarded.
-Therefore data lake pricing model should base be based not only on volume of data but also retention measured in unit of time.
+Data lakes introduce another pricing dimension -- data retenion, which defines how long data is stored within the data lake before it can be discarded.
+Therefore data lake pricing model should inlude volume of data stored as well retention measured in a unit of time.
 Such pricing model derives all the base pricing model parameters and adds the following:

 - **Retention Time Unit (RTU)** -- such minute, hour, day, week, month, year (e.g. day)
 - **Price/RTU (PRTU)** -- price per unit of time (e.g. 0.001)
 - **Max Retention (MR)** -- maximum number of time units to retain (store data) (e.g. 60)

 Retention price is computed as follows: RetentionPrice=TR*(PRTU)*#_of_UM, and Total_Price = RetentionPrice + DataPrice.
+Basically Data lake pricing includes a fee for pushing data into the lake as well as a fee to store it for a period of time.

 ## Reputation Scores (Karma)